 Two comments I came across in my reading last week stuck in my mind and dovetailed into conversations I’ve had with others over many years.
 The first was from a reviewing website which stated (paraphrased) that they don’t review what they have nothing good to say about.
 The other, from a high-end watch-review site called Hodinkee, quoted a journalism professor as saying “If you’re going to write about something bad, it needs to be bad in an important way.
 Just being bad isn’t enough.”

 Which got me thinking.
 Why write negative reviews at all?
-They’re often depressing experiences, however easily the words flow, and I always wonder how some companies who claim to love the juice can make such bad swill at all.
+They’re often depressing experiences, however easily the words flow, and I always wonder when I have to write one, how some companies who claim to love the juice can make such bad swill at all.

 Now, some sites I visit regularly rarely write serious (let alone scathing) criticisms of poor quality rums.
 A few adhere to the above policy of if there’s nothing good to say, then not saying anything at all.
 Serge Valentin, who scored one rum I liked 20 points wasn’t particularly negative in his review, just mentioned he didn’t like it (probably because he’s a true gentleman in such cases, and I’m not).
 Others use temperate language that skates over any kind of negativity, and their disdain is muted.
 Against such easy-going writers, others write clearly and angrily why they don’t like a particular rum (or aspects of it), as The Rum Howler did with the Appleton 30, for example, or Henrik of RumCorner did with the Don Papa rums, and for sure Wes of the Fat Rum Pirate has done the language of snark proud on many an occasion and caused me to nod in appreciation more than once, because his reasoning and preferences were clearly laid out (even if I disagreed).